marcialwushu/academic-kickstart/content/authors/mesquita/_index.md

 ---
 # Display name
-title: João Esmerino de Mesquita
+title: Joao Esmerino de Mesquita

 # Username (this should match the folder name)
 authors: